Bolaji06/My-Article/Introduction to JavaScript classes.md

 ### Constructor

-Constructor are ***special method*** defined within a class.
+`constructor` are ***special method*** defined within a class which are use for creating and initializing object instance of that class.
 Constructor are just method given the name ``constructor`` .
+The `constructor` method is use to initialize or hold object properties of that class.

 There can only be one constructor method within a class.
-If there are more than one ``constructor`` a syntax error is thrown. ``constructor`` method is use to initialize or hold object properties of that class. `constructor`  is called automatically when a new instance of a class is created using the `new` keyword.
+If there are more than one ``constructor`` a syntax error is thrown. `constructor` method  is called automatically when a new instance of a class is created using the `new` keyword.

 **Syntax**